spaghettiSystems/evass/README.md

-# evass
+# EVASS: Emotional Variational Adverserial in End-to-End Speech Synthesis with Semi-Supervised Learning
-EVASS: Emotional Variational Adverserial in End-to-End Speech Synthesis with Semi-Supervised Learning
+Code coming in the next few weeks!